How to Write The Best Groom Wedding Vows with Examples

 No matter how the groom chooses to start his vows, the most important thing is that they come from the heart.
 His bride will cherish his words for the rest of her life.

-Related Article: Creative Ways to Turn Your Wedding Vows Into Beautiful Keepsakes
+Related Article: 5 Beautiful Ways to Frame Your Wedding Vows

 How Do you Write wedding vows for the groom in Australia?